Most successful businesses create landing pages that are designed specifically for conversion and making a good first impression on customers.

 Indeed, as landing pages are only becoming more and more important, this can also make them a bit confusing.
 They are the pages where your visitors ‘land’ after clicking on an online ad you created.

 Pay-per-click advertisements are an effective channel for attracting customers, especially for new businesses that still haven’t had a chance to build brand authority.
-To see what a good landing page looks like and get some inspiration, take a look at these PPC landing page examples.

 And if you want to learn more about landing pages, below are listed four types of landing pages that can help you convert website visitors into customers and explanations of how to use them for that purpose.